Ricearoni1245/Jody-Holt-Portfolio/README.md

 ## Theme System

-within index:
+### within index:
-# -5 unique themes are layed out by:
+#### 5 unique themes are layed out by:
-# *color-bg
+- color-bg
-# *color-primary
+- color-primary
-# *color-text
+- color-text
-# *color-secondary
+- color-secondary
-# *color-tertiary
+- color-tertiary

 These themes are applied via html[data-theme="x"] and are used across the site for all gradients, tints, accents, etc.

 ## DEV NOTES as of 10/29/2025

--All social links are dummy values as of now.
+- All social links are dummy values as of now.
--Section layout is controlleted via <Section id="...."></Section> wrappers.
+- Section layout is controlleted via <Section id="...."></Section> wrappers.
--Images are outdated and will be replaced.
+- Images are outdated and will be replaced.
--UI is mobile-oriented, but device friendly.
+- UI is mobile-oriented, but device friendly.

 ## TODO

--Add links to projects within cards
+- Add links to projects within cards
--Change out experiance tab for resume/skills
+- Change out experiance tab for resume/skills
--Add animations
+- Add animations
--more ways to contact
+- more ways to contact
--Deploy site via personal service
+- Deploy site via personal service

 ## View Progress